 - Move your hand up, allowing his head to follow the treat and causing his bottom to lower.

-- Once he’s in sitting position, say “Sit,” give him the treat, and share affection.
+- Once he’s in a sitting position, say “Sit,” give him the treat, and share affection.

 Repeat this sequence a few times every day until your dog has it mastered.
-Then ask your dog to sit before mealtime, when leaving for walks, and during other situations where you’d like him calm and seated.
+Then, ask your dog to sit before mealtime, when leaving for walks, and during other situations when you’d like him calm and seated.

 - Put a leash and collar on your dog.

-- Go down to his level and say, “Come,” while gently pulling on the leash.
+- Get down to his level and say, “Come,” while gently pulling on the leash.

 - When he gets to you, reward him with affection and a treat.

-Once he’s mastered it with the leash, remove it — and practice the command in a safe, enclosed area.
+Once he’s mastered it with the leash, remove it, and continue to practice the command in a safe, enclosed area.

 - Find a particularly good smelling treat, and hold it in your closed fist.

-- Hold your hand up to your dog’s snout.
+- Hold your hand up to your dog’s nose.
 When he sniffs it, move your hand to the floor, so he follows.

-- Then slide your hand along the ground in front of him to encourage his body to follow his head.
+- Then, slide your hand along the ground in front of him to encourage his body to follow his head.

 - Once he’s in the down position, say “Down,” give him the treat, and share affection.

-Repeat it every day.
-If your dog tries to sit up or lunges toward your hand, say “No” and take your hand away.
+Repeat this training every day.
+If your dog tries to sit up or lunge toward your hand, say “No” and take your hand away.
 Don’t push him into a down position, and encourage every step your dog takes toward the right position.
 After all, he’s working hard to figure it out!

-- First, ask your dog to “sit.”
+- First, tell your dog to “sit.”
 You can also use “down” here.

-- Then open the palm of your hand in front of you, and say “Stay.”
+- Then, open the palm of your hand in front of you, and say, “Stay.”